chrisparsons83/FFDiscordClub/rules.md

 10.5.
 Members that do not field a valid lineup must explain their reason, whether it be intentional or unintentional, before waivers clear the following week.
 Members that fail to do this will have their team considered abandoned, and eligible for mid-season replacement.

 10.5b.
 If a member explains their reason after their team becomes eligible for mid-season replacement but before the team has been reassigned to a new owner, the Commissioners may remove the team's eligibility for mid-season replacement and leave the team with the original owner at their discretion.

+10.5c.
+If a member does not field a valid lineup for a player declared out due to IR announced that morning because of COVID-19, this is an acceptable reason.

 10.6.
 Teams eligible for mid-season replacement will be filled in the following order:
 1. Potential members that waitlisted for the FFDiscord Club but did not receive a team.